ElevenfiftyAcademy/jsChallenges/README.md

 ## To-do

 - [ ] import existing challenges
-- [ ] write longer README for when/if students access these
+- [ ] write longer/different README for when/if students access these